 Marjorie Peace Lenn Research Award for Students

 This award was established by AIRC through the generosity of Hobsons in remembrance of Dr. Marjorie Peace Lenn who passed away in October, 2010.
 In order for AIRC to be able to continue this award, we seeking your contribution.
 Add your contribution today.

-Applications for the 2018 award are being accepted.
+Applications for the 2019 award will be accepted after June 2019.
 Please email MemberServices for details.

 Mr. Harrison Fuerst, SIT Graduate Institute